aantipov/moiva-blog/content/post/2021-05-12-may-update.md

 I realized that tabular data can be a valuable complement to the charts.

-## Migration from VueCLI to Vite guide
+## A guide to migrating from VueCLI to Vite
-Having migrated Moiva from VueCLI to Vite I found out there is a lack of resources describing the process.
+Having migrated Moiva from VueCLI to Vite I found out there is a lack of articles describing the process.

-[Vite](https://vitejs.dev/) is a new and very trendy tool these days and such a guide could bring much value to Vue users.
+[Vite](https://vitejs.dev/) is a new and very trendy tool these days and such a guide could bring much value to Vue users I thought.

 Hence I wrote [my own guide](https://moiva.io/blog/the-missing-migration-guide-from-vue-cli-to-vite/).